Entanglement dynamics of multi-parametric random states: a single parametric formulation: Component matrix ensemble for a pure state

 Based on the physical as well as the local Hilbert space dimensions (i.e the number of states of a typical subunit in a subsystem), the number and strength of the components of a typical state in the product basis can vary.
 This in turn can lead to different sparse structures, based on the location of the ''cut'' or ''partition'' i.e how the many body system is divided into two subsystems.
 Previous studies have often focussed on the evolution of the entanglement growth with changing location of the cut in time.
 Although the location also enters in our formulation, the present work is primary focussed on the evolution with changing system conditions while the cut is kept at a fixed location.

 We note that the present analysis is not based on any real physical Hamiltonian and therefore role of the physical dimensions of the system or the subunits of each subsystem and the associated local Hilbert spaces is not directly obvious from the formulation.
-The theoretical results derived here and numerical examples considered are however applicable in general to any dimsnionality and can be obtained by relevant changes.
-For example, if a subsystem X (=A or B) consists of $g_x$ subunits or particles, each associated with a local Hilbert spaces of dimensionality $b$, this implies $N_x = b^{g_x}$ and the logarthmic terms appearing in various entanglement measures are then defined on the base $b$.
+The theoretical results derived here and numerical examples considered are however applicable in general to any dimensionality and can be obtained by relevant changes.
+For example, if a subsystem X (=A or B) consists of $g_x$ subunits or particles, each associated with a local Hilbert spaces of dimensionality $b$, this implies $N_x = b^{g_x}$ and the logarithmic terms appearing in various entanglement measures are then defined on the base $b$.

-\subsection{Multi-parametric distribution of Coefficients: role of constraints}
+\subsection{Multi-parametric distribution of coefficients: role of constraints}

-Based on Berry's conjecture, an ergodic quantum state has independent and identical Gaussian distributed coefficients (in a basis in which the classical dynamics is ergodic); in terms of the $C$ matrix elements, , this corresponds to the constraints on their first two moments only: $\rm{\langle |C_{kl}|^2 \rangle ={1\over 2 \gamma}, \langle C_{kl} \rangle =0}$.
+As discussed above, the entanglement analysis of a quantum state requires a prior knowledge of its components in a basis of interest.
+It is however technically non-trivial, almost impossible, usually, to determine the components exactly if the state is that of a many body system.
+A lack of detailed information about the complicated interactions usually manifests through a randomization of the components with large fluctuations at a local scale.
+Based on Berry's Gaussian random wave hypothesis in context of quantum chaotic systems \cite{berry}, a typical ergodic many body eigenstate constitutes a random Fock-space vector with independently distributed Gaussian entries \cite{page}: in terms of the $C$ matrix elements, this corresponds to the constraints on their first two moments only: $\rm{\langle |C_{kl}|^2 \rangle ={1\over 2 \gamma}, \langle C_{kl} \rangle =0}$.
+This in turn leads to a reduced density matrix for the subsystems described by the standard Wishart random matrix ensemble \cite{zhh, apsk}.
 Based on maximum entropy hypothesis, $C$-matrix then belongs to a maximum information entropy ensemble.
 But, as predicted by Page's law, an ergodic state is also maximally entangled.
 Thus an ensemble of $C$ with maximum information entropy (Shannon) here corresponds to maximum entanglement entropy of the state too.